mentalmove/ShuntingYard/README.md

 [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)
 invented such an algorithm and called it _Shunting Yard_.
-Since Dijkstra was not only programmer but also mathmatican and logican, the method's practical purpose is not self-evident.
+Since Dijkstra was not only programmer but also mathmatican and logician, the method's practical purpose is not self-evident.

 The costs for executing a term written in infix notation directly